RafiulRifat/Irrevocable-Eternity/README.md

 Have suggestions or found a bug?
 Feel free to reach out or open an issue.
 Your feedback helps us improve the game!

-Thank you for playing Mystic Reign!
+Thank you for playing Irrevocable-Eternity!